Boating Basics Glossary of Nautical Terms

 ABREAST – Side by side; by the side of.
 To define abreast in non sailing terms would be alongside something.

 ADRIFT – Loose, not on moorings or towline.

 AFT – Toward the stern of the boat.
 The aft of a ship is towards the rear of the ship, or the back of a boat.

 AGROUND – Touching or fast to the bottom.

 AIDS TO NAVIGATION – Artificial objects to supplement natural landmarks indicating safe and unsafe waters.

-ALEE – Away from the direction of the wind.
+ALEE – A good alee definition would be: away from the direction of the wind.
 Opposite of windward.